ayush-mazumdar/ayush-mazumdar.github.io/_projects/sdr.md

   whole project narrative weight before jumping into the SDR itself.
 -->

 It started in a transistors course, where I built a simple BJT-based AM radio receiver on a breadboard.
-It worked — barely.
-The audio was faint, noisy, and unstable, but hearing an actual broadcast come through a circuit I'd built myself was enough to get me hooked on RF.
+It worked... barely.
+The audio was faint, noisy, and several stations could be heard at once, but hearing an actual broadcast come through a circuit I'd built was enough to get me hooked on RF.
 That curiosity is what eventually became this project: an attempt to take the same basic idea and rebuild it the right way, replacing analog guesswork with a fully digital, precisely tunable signal chain.

 <div class="embed-responsive embed-responsive-16by9 mb-3">
   <!-- REPLACE VIDEO_ID_HERE with your YouTube video ID (the part after watch?v= in the URL) -->
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/gyfGUxuU7ds" title="BJT AM Radio Demo" allowfullscreen></iframe>
 </div>
-<p class="text-center text-muted"><small>BJT AM radio, transistors class — functional, but noisy and unstable.</small></p>
+<p class="text-center text-muted"><small>BJT AM radio, transistors class: functional, but noisy and quiet.</small></p>

 ---

 ### Breadboard Demo

-Before committing to a custom PCB, the full signal chain was validated on a breadboard to confirm the DSP pipeline and RF front end worked together before investing in fabrication.
+The first SDR iteration.
+It had a sharp FIR filter to prevent adjacent-channel bleeding, and an LM386 audio amplifier was used to bring up the volume.
+Before committing to a custom PCB, the full signal chain was validated on a breadboard to confirm that the DSP pipeline and RF front end worked together before investing in fabrication.

 <div class="embed-responsive embed-responsive-16by9 mb-3">
   <!-- REPLACE VIDEO_ID_HERE with your YouTube video ID -->
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/z7dXpS4ZZGg" title="Breadboard Demo" allowfullscreen></iframe>
 </div>
-<p class="text-center text-muted"><small>Breadboard validation — proving out the signal chain before PCB fabrication.</small></p>
+<p class="text-center text-muted"><small>Breadboard validation: testing the signal chain before PCB fabrication.</small></p>

 ## Final Demo

+This was the result of our efforts.
+A custom PCB, gain adjustments, and some nifty coding were used to nearly eliminate noise.
+Volume control and channel selection were integrated, allowing the user to tune in to all 5 local AM stations.
+The addition of a screen allowed for the display of the current channel and the FFT audio spectrum.
+And the whole system was encased in a 3D-printed enclosure.

 <div class="embed-responsive embed-responsive-16by9 mb-3">
   <!-- REPLACE VIDEO_ID_HERE with your YouTube video ID -->
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/mcBP4-E0OeI" title="Final SDR Demo" allowfullscreen></iframe>
 </div>
-<p class="text-center text-muted"><small>Final system — custom PCB, full DSP pipeline, enclosure.</small></p>
+<p class="text-center text-muted"><small>Final system: Full functionality with custom PCB and 3D-printed shell.</small></p>

 ---